[Added 4-16-2009 by Ord. No. 577]

 Two or more of the uses listed herein, when located in one building.

 Class Three uses permitted by conditional use.
 The following uses shall be permitted by conditional use when proposed to be conducted within an existing building when expansion of interior floor space is proposed and/or when a new building is proposed:

-All uses permitted in Class One and Class Two, including combinations of uses;
+All Class One uses and Class Two uses, including combinations of these uses;

 Prohibited uses.
 Any use not specifically allowed shall be prohibited in this district.
-This shall include, but not be limited to, any drive-through facilities, communications antennas, utility structures, sexually oriented businesses, parking lots as a primary use, criminal treatment center, drug or alcohol treatment centers, group homes operated as a criminal, alcohol, or drug treatment center or halfway house, and any retail or specialty retail unless specified above, and any establishment selling vehicles of any kind, including, but not limited to, new or used automobiles, new or used trucks, new or used recreational vehicles or new and used boats.
+This shall include, but not be limited to, any drive-through facilities (except those permitted within the Audubon Village area of the VC Zoning District as shown on the attached map); communications antennas; utility structures; sexually oriented businesses; parking lots as a primary use; criminal treatment center; drug or alcohol treatment centers; group homes operated as criminal, alcohol, or drug treatment centers or halfway houses; any retail or specialty retail, unless specified above; and any establishment selling vehicles of any kind, including, but not limited to, new or used automobiles, new or used trucks, new or used recreational vehicles, or new or used boats.

 Building location and minimum setbacks shall be as follows:

 Separate individual buildings on the same lot may be connected to each other with a covered, but not enclosed, walkway.